Appeal for Restraint

 I always found it trivially easy to understand what was taught at the class, but I was just not interested in memorizing things and go through pages and pages of repetitive mathematical exercises.
 I never dreaded the examinations.
 I used to score in high 80s without breaking a sweat, while having the time to read the newspaper in full every day, finish all the Wodehouse and Alistair MacLean books that I could find in the library, go to the riverside gym as a daily routine and play cricket.

-Nandini, my sister was a diligent student.
+Nandini, my sister, was a diligent student.
 She scored in high 90s, and would cry for losing mark or two in the exams before anyone could ask why she did not score a perfect 100.
 She learnt things unquestioningly.
 I was convinced that she did not entirely know the purpose of any of the equations she was solving.
 She was the apple of my father’s eye.
 When my father was disappointed with my performance in the examinations, he would hold her up as an example, remind me of his own towering academic achievements, berate me, and take his fury out on me through physical punishment.

 In my early teens, my mother and sister would conspire to make up a story to soften the blow.
 My mother would rehearse the lines with me and my sister to remind my father of all the extenuating circumstances but for which, my performance would have been splendid.
 I appreciated the effort, fully knowing it would be futile, and would not stop the stinging blows.
 Over the years, they gave up the efforts, and I learnt to anticipate the physical blows, and learnt to harden or soften the muscles so it hurt less.